 Note: A swimsuit must be worn under any type of clothing worn in the pool.
 At no time are long pants or loose fitting draped garments permitted in the water.

 Adults may use jogging belts for jogging through the water.
 An adult/youth must be able to swim without an aid in the deep water, and is subject to a water test if a guard suspects the use of a jogging belt presents a danger.

-Coast Guard approved personal floatation device (lifejacket) may be worn for the purpose of making our pools accessible to persons of all swimming abilities provided the wearer is being assisted by a responsible experienced swimmer.
+Coast Guard approved personal flotation device (life jacket) may be worn for the purpose of making our pools accessible to persons of all swimming abilities provided the wearer is being assisted by a responsible experienced swimmer.
 Flotation devices must be U.S. Coast Guard Certified and so marked plainly.

 In the case of an emergency, members shall follow directions given by the lifeguards on duty.
 One long whistle by the lifeguard indicates an emergency and is the signal for all participants to clear the pool and spa.

 - Users are asked not to completely submerge themselves at anytime.